- APPLICATION FORM use the right form

 Have you given us details of how the document was stolen?

-- Include as many details as possible, including the address where you believe the loss or theft occurred.
+- Include as many details as possible, where, when and how the document was lost/stolen.
+Include the address where you believe the loss or theft occurred.

 - If you need more space to provide further details attach a separate piece of paper to your application form.